 This is a reduction in annual food waste of 146 tonnes, which is equivalent to 247,000 meals each year.
 We did this by investing in new optical sorting machinery in our packhouse, as well as prioritising employee training and engagement, and working with over 50 wholesale partners to redistribute our seasonal surplus and off-spec fruit.
 We are also part of the WRAP Food Waste Reduction Roadmap.

-In 2021, we donated over 86,000 punnets of surplus fruit to FareShare.
+At the start of 2023, we reached our milestone of donating 100,000 punnets of surplus fruit to FareShare.
 This went to over 1,000 charities to help feed vulnerable people.

 NET ZERO CARBON EMISSIONS GLOBALLY BY 2040 (SCOPE 1, 2 AND 3)